nodejs/nodejs.dev/src/documentation/0033-javascript-callbacks/index.md

 })
 ```

-This is just a simple 4-levels code, but I've seen much more levels of nesting and it's not fun.
+This is just a simple 4-levels code, but I've seen much more levels of nesting and it's not fun (**callback hell**).

 How do we solve this?